saswatm23/Ecoomerce-Transaction-Analysis-/README.md

                  ○ Silhouette Score and Davies-Bouldin Score to assess clustering quality.

                  ○ Based on the evaluation, finalized the model with 4 distinct clusters.

+##  Customer Lookalike Modeling using Cosine Similarity

+### Project Workflow Summary:

+Data Ingestion:

+       ○ Loaded Customers, Products, and Transactions datasets using Pandas.

+       ○ Merged the datasets on CustomerID and ProductID to create a unified transactional dataset.

+Data Preparation:

+       ○ Dropped redundant columns and standardized column names.

+       ○ Converted SignupDate and TransactionDate to datetime format for temporal analysis.

+       ○ Extracted Month, Day, Hour, Minute, and Seconds from the TransactionDate for feature enrichment.

+Feature Engineering:

+       ○ Used one-hot encoding (get_dummies) on categorical variables such as Region and Category.

+       ○ Selected key numerical and time-based features (Price, Quantity, TotalValue, and time components).

+Data Scaling:

+       ○ Applied StandardScaler to normalize the features and ensure uniform weightage during similarity computation.

+Similarity Modeling:

+       ○ Computed cosine similarity between all customer feature vectors to quantify behavioral similarity.

+       ○ Implemented a function to retrieve the Top 3 lookalike customers for any given CustomerID, based on similarity scores.